daypack-dev/daypack-lib/README.md

 Daypack only uses a backtracking search procedure with basic pruning, and does not use any advanced or potentially more efficient constraint solving techniques

+Daypack also does not support constrained optimisation (e.g. soft time preferences)

 It is subsequently inferior to a lot of other automatic task scheduling software, and cannot accomodate very complex scheduling scenarios